 Each home that comes on the market for sale will need an EPC.
 This means the property has to be inspected and an Energy Performance Certificate prepared.
 The Energy Performance Certificate is similar to the certificates now provided with domestic appliances such as refrigerators and washing machines.
 Its purpose is to record how energy-efficient a property is as a building.
 The certificate will provide a rating of the property from A to G, where A is very efficient and G is very inefficient.

 This is when a legally binding contract is made.
 Until contracts are exchanged nothing is binding – either party can walk away from the transaction with no penalty.
-After exchange of contracts neither buyer or seller can change their minds, the seller cannot increase their price, buyer cannot reduce it, and buyer is protected if someone else tries to ‘guzume (outbid your price) and seller is protected if prices go down.
-This is also the day the move in-completion date is fixed after this date is provided to the lawyers, in order for them to insert in the exchanged contract.
+After exchange of contracts neither the buyer or seller can change their minds, the seller cannot increase their price, the buyer cannot reduce it, the buyer is protected if someone tries to ‘guzump’ (outbid your price) and the seller is protected if prices go down.
+This is also the day the move-in-completion date is fixed and provided to the lawyers in order for them to insert it into the exchanged contract.
 This date is mutually agreed between the buyer and seller, via their estate agent, and not through the solicitors as this will cause delay.
 Prior to exchange the seller and buyer will agree dates between themselves and then notify their respective solicitors who will try to fit in with the suggested date.
-If there are unforeseen delays, for example, if the buyer does not receive a search or mortgage offer in time, or any other complication then the completion date does not take place, then the defaulting party will be in breach and pay compensation.
+If there are unforeseen delays, for example, if the buyer does not receive a search or mortgage offer in time, or any other complication then the completion date does not take place and the defaulting party will be in breach and pay compensation.
 For this reason, do not firm up commitments such as giving notice on a job, arranging removals or arranging to go away without exchanging contracts.

-This varies in the UK depending on your chosen lawyer, on the time of the year (as some are more busy than others) and if you have a chain for example.
+This varies in the UK depending on your chosen lawyer, on the time of year (as some periods are busier than others) and if you have a chain for example.
 This can range from 3 to 4 months.
 Completion can take up to 5 months from the start of you instructing your lawyer.
 Speak to your lawyer before you instruct them.
-Our own average is between 2 months.
+Our own average is within 2 months.

-Note: If you do want an expedited completion date of less than 20 working days then please let me know as soon as possible.
-This will allow me to check whether we can fit you in.
-There is a lot of additional work to be done and l will need to double check with my completion diary to ensure I can accommodate you.
+Note, if you do want an expedited completion date of less than 20 working days, then please let us know as soon as possible so we can check whether we can fit you in.

 This describes how the land is owned.
 Land is either freehold (usually houses) or leasehold (usually flats).